MakeACS/.github/profile/README.md

+# MakeACS

-# MakeACS - An open-source machine access control, user training, and shop management system for makerspaces, FabLabs, teaching shops, and more!
+## An open-source machine access control, user training, and shop management system for makerspaces, FabLabs, learning shops, and more!

 ## Features
 * Develop and deploy training modules for your users to complete to gain access to resources.